jrdefideveloper/coding-interview/medium-problems/medium-problems.md

 1. `merge overlapping variables` -  Very difficult for me.
 Will review again later
 2. `BST Traversal` - Easy one actually

+# *August 17, 2021*

+Focused on working on my businesses.

+# *August 19, 2021*
+1. `Min Height BST` -  Easy when you follow the solution but hard to put the code together.
+Still very weak at recursion + trees.
+2. `Find Kth Largest Value In BST` - This one is actually kind of easy.
+3. `Reconstruct BST` - This one is really difficult
+4.
+5.
 # Random thoughts

 ## Tools to dominate certain questions